mahmoud254/Devops_task/README.md

 ## to create deploy pipeline
-* Create mysql credential with id Nexus
+* Create mysql credential with id mysql
 * Create pipeline
 * Choose This project is parameterized
 * Add choice parameter and add dev and test